Court Geometry

 analytics_ | pre-joined convenience surface | Analytics Views |

-stg_ / raw_ | upstream non-public reference tiers | Staging Reference or Raw Reference |
+stg_ / raw_ | upstream reference tiers used to trace the ball back to extraction | Staging Reference or Raw Reference |

 Keep moving